Categories: Blog

 When someone raves about your retreat to their best friend, that endorsement carries weight no Instagram ad can match.

-• Past participants who refer a friend get $100 off their next retreat
+• Give past participants $100 off their next retreat when they refer a friend

-• The referred friend gets $50 off their first retreat
+• Give the referred friend $50 off their first retreat

 The results can be significant.
-Dropbox grew their user base by 3900% in 15 months with their referral program according to Mention Me.
+Dropbox grew their user base by 3900% in 15 months with their referral program.

 Research from Basundari shows that advanced organizers drive 80% of bookings in year two from past guests and referrals.